erolburak/bobbyscounter/README.md

 BobbysCounter

 ## DESCRIPTION
 The BobbysCounter app is a simple app that is supposed to count a value up and down.
 Such a value can be created for each day.
 The entered values of the last days and weeks are visualized in a chart.
 In addition, today's value can be edited in a widget.
-The latest SwiftUI components are used in this project - from the UI to the database, which you can look at in this GitHub project.
+The latest SwiftUI components are used in this project.

 ## SETUP
 - Minimum iOS target: 17.0
 - Build with: Xcode 15.0.0 Beta 8

+## ARCHITECTURE
+- Clean Architecture
+- SOLID
+- MVVM

 ## APIS
-Following APIs are used in this project:
 - SwiftUI
 - SwiftData
 - Charts